History Week 2019 has now finished. We wish to give a big Thank You to all of our members for staging such fantatic events!

 Overall, there will be close to 100 events being staged throughout NSW in History Week.

 How are members involved in History Week 2019?

 Members promote their organisation by hosting an event or by hosting a history speaker through our Speaker Connect program, attending the NSW Premier’s History Awards at the State Library of NSW and the History Council’s Annual History Lecture and Awards.
 Events form part of the HCNSW’s media campaign and be promoted in the History Week 2019 Program Calendar on our website.
-(Please see the 2018 Program Calendars to the right of this page as an example).
+(Please see the 2019 Program Calendar button on the right of this page).